-This concludes Lab #1.
-If you plan to continue directly to Lab #2, keep the Vivado IDE open and close the current project.
+This concludes Lab 1.
+If you plan to continue directly to Lab 2, keep the Vivado IDE open and close the current project.
 If you do not plan to continue, you can exit the Vivado Design Suite.

-Lab 2: Using Incremental Implementation
+Using Incremental Implementation

-Incremental Implementation is a flow that should be used when a user wants to get greater consistency of results and/or faster runtimes from Vivado.
+Incremental implementation can be used when a user wants to get faster implementation compile times and more consistent implementation results.
+Incremental implementation is a flow that achieves greater consistency of results and faster implementation compile times.
 It should be used when a design is relatively stable and only small changes are required.